techidaily/site-win11-tips/source/_posts/solve-windows-issue-file-explorer-failsafe-mode.md

  Another reason why File Explorer may keep opening randomly is if some of the system files on your PC are corrupt.
 If that’s the case, running the SFC (System File Checker) and DISM (Deployment Image Servicing and Management) scans should help.
 These tools will scan your computer for damaged or missing system files and attempt to repair them.

- If you need help running these tools, check our guide on[how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) for instructions.
+ If you need help running these tools, check our guide on [how to repair corrupt Windows files with Windows' built-in tools](https://www.makeuseof.com/windows-built-in-repair-tools/) for instructions.

 ## 6\.
 Scan for Malware

  Aside from corrupted system files, malware and viruses on your PC can also disrupt Windows processes and cause File Explorer to open at random.
 To overrule this possibility, you can run a full system scan on your computer using Microsoft Defender or a third-party antivirus program you trust.
-You could even[make use of Microsoft Defender's offline scan feature](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) for a deep scrub.
+You could even [make use of Microsoft Defender's offline scan feature](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) for a deep scrub.

  If any threats are found, apply the recommended fixes to remove them.
 After that, File Explorer should not open on its own.